The majority of people experience anger from time to time, but for some, their emotions can become all-consuming, uncontrollable, and even dangerous.

 If you experience problems with anger, know that you are not alone.
 There are strategies for reducing anger and learning to manage it more effectively.
 Below, we’ll explore some of these basic coping skills so that you can live a life free from the negative effects of chronic anger.

 If you’re experiencing concerns about anger, it can be important to figure out whether your anger is constructive ("healthy") or destructive in nature.

-Constructive anger is beneficial in that it's justified and promotes healthier and more positive outcomes in a situation, such as fighting for change in an unfair situation or defending yourself or someone you care for in a situation that calls for it.
-Examples of this might include fighting for social change or standing up against abuse or bullying, whether it's for yourself or on behalf of someone else.
+Constructive anger can be beneficial in that it's often justified and may promote healthier and more positive outcomes in a situation, such as fighting for change in an unfair situation or defending yourself or someone you care for when necessary.
+Examples of this might include fighting for social change or standing up against mistreatment or bullying, whether it's for yourself or on behalf of someone else.

 What Does Destructive Anger Look Like?

-Destructive anger can look like many things.
-It can be an angry reaction that is far stronger than reasonable for the circumstances.
-It can be a physical or verbal outburst so unbridled that the consequences could lead to jail time or even termination from a place of employment.
-It can also be abusive behavior towards yourself under the guise of a coping mechanism, but a very poor and unhelpful one such as those involving intoxication or self-harm as an outlet.
-Sometimes it may even be as simple as "constant" anger that doesn’t go away after some time or that pops up so frequently that it consistently decreases your quality of life.
+Destructive anger can look different for everyone.
+It could involve an angry reaction that is far stronger than what is reasonable for the circumstances.
+It could also involve a physical or verbal outburst so unbridled that the consequences lead to termination from a place of employment or even jail time.
+Destructive anger could even be directed toward yourself in the form of destructive behaviors, such as those involving intoxication or self-harm as an outlet.
+Constant anger that doesn’t go away after some time could also be destructive to your health, even if the effects aren’t immediately noticeable.

 Remove Yourself From The Situation

 Removing yourself from a tense situation may be an effective way to prevent it from escalating.
 If your emotions feel like they're on the rise, you might take an opportunity to step out of the room, hang up the call, or ask to talk another time, if possible.
 In many cases, having time to calm down may help you manage your emotions in a productive way and then return to the conversation with a calm mind and equanimity.